 - The flag was officially adopted on 25 March 1925.

 Meaning of the flag of Antigua and Barbuda: Black represents African ancestry and the soil; blue symbolizes hope; red stands for the strength of the people and the blood of slave forefathers; yellow, blue and white stand for tourist attractions sun, sea, and sand.
 The 7 point golden sun of the flag represents the dawn of a new era.
 The “V” formed by the red borders represents: “Victory at last”.

-The sunrise conveys the idea of the birth of a nation and the blue represents hope.
-This sequence of colors represent the main elements in Antigua and Barbuda: sun, sea, and sand.
+- The sunrise conveys the idea of the birth of a nation and the blue represents hope.
+This sequence of colors represents the main elements in Antigua and Barbuda: sun, sea, and sand.

 Flag of Bahamas